Crab-K1ng/flint/README.md

 <!-- A spacer -->
 <div>&nbsp;</div>

 Flint is a functional language for building type-safe systems at scale!
-For more information see [the website](#).
+For more information, see [the website](#).

 ## Support Flint!

-Flint is supported by the open source community.
+The open source community supports Flint.